 And, as Gerri learned the hard way, outward appearances don’t count for a lot when push come to shove in the business world.
 Recent financial disasters have proved that it’s sometimes the biggest and best-looking companies that end up collapsing and taking everyone down with them.
 No matter how good you think your relationship with a potential business partner is, you should always keep in mind that what you see on the outside is what they want you to see.
 Their credit history may very well reveal a different picture.

-If you’re convinced that you need to perform a credit check on any company with whom you’re considering doing business, Nav’s premium plus plan allows you to track detailed credit information on up to five different businesses at once.
+If you’re convinced that you need to perform a credit check on any company with whom you’re considering doing business, Nav’s Paid plans allow you to track detailed credit information on up to five different businesses at once.
 (Obtaining a single business credit report on another business would cost $40+ elsewhere.)

 Growing a successful small business entails taking precautions as well as risks.
 (For a more complete breakdown of B2B scams and how to protect yourself, see here.)
 Checking the credit of the companies you do business with is one more step toward making your story a happy one.